What it means

 -

-Reallocate deliberately: Move budget in measured steps, monitor the effect, and update the model as the business changes.
+Reallocate deliberately: Move budget in measured steps, watch the effect, and update the model as the business changes.

 | Operator question | MMM contribution |